sufdini/Bambu-Lab-RFID-Library/README.md

 For more information about Bambu Lab RFID tags and their format, see https://github.com/Bambu-Research-Group/RFID-Tag-Guide.

+For a quick guide on creating your own clone tag with a dump file from this library or your own, see [Quick Guide on Tag Cloning](./WriteTag.md)

 ## Contributing

 The best way to contribute is to provide data for Bambu Lab RFID tags.
 Not sure how to obtain the data?
 Check out the [guide written in the Bambu Research Group RFID Tag Guide repository](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/tree/queengooborg?tab=readme-ov-file#hacking-a-bambu-lab-tag-and-readout-of-its-data)!